ezraporter/AWS-Educational-Training/ACloudGuruNotes.md

 ## Cloud Concepts & Technology

-Top advantages of cloud computing:
+:bulb: There are several key advantages of cloud computing:

 1) Trade **capital expense** for **variable expense** (pay for only what you use)
-2) Benefit from massive economis of sale, you have the same purchasing power as Amazon
+2) Benefit from massive economics of sale, i.e. you as an individual or business have the same purchasing power as Amazon
 3) No need to guess about the capacity you need, you can scale with your business needs
    1) You can even have auto-scaling in line with demand
 4) Increase speed and agility
+   1) You can be up and running with cloud computing extremely quickly compared to when you used to have to contract businesses to set up physical servers for you
 5) Stop spending money on building and running data centers
 6) Go global in minutes
+   1) Leverage availability zone and regional power to cater to audiences globally

 **There are 3 types of cloud computing:** :bulb:

-1) Infrastructure as a Service (IAAS)
+1) Infrastructure as a Service (**IAAS**)
    1) You manage the server (private or virtual), example: EC2
-2) Platform as a Service (PAAS)
+2) Platform as a Service (**PAAS**)
    1) Ex: GoDaddy and Elastic Beanstalk, no management of underlying hardware
-3) Software as a Service (SAAS)
+3) Software as a Service (**SAAS**)
    1) Ex: GMail.
 You manage the software like the email inbox, everything else taken care of by Google

 **There are 3 Types of Cloud Computing Deployments:** :bulb:

-1) Public Cloud - AWS, Azure, GCP
+1) **Public Cloud** - Examples: AWS, Azure, GCP
-2) Hybrid
+2) **Hybrid** - A combination of public and private
-3) Private Cloud - You manage, openstack or Vmware.
+3) **Private Cloud** - You manage the system.
+Examples: openstack or Vmware

-AWS High Level Services / Global Infrastructure included services for this exam:
+While there are many services available on the management console, the AWS High Level Services / Global Infrastructure included for this exam are:

 - Compute
   - EC2